Donations API guide

 Integration stepsβ

 The Donations API is not available in the test environment.
-See Limitations of the test environment.
+All requests in this guide use the production server, https://api.vipps.no.

 2. Request an access tokenβ